To help you integrate Freshdesk with Thankful, we’ve written step-by-step instructions. Follow along with the step-by-step instructions below.

 Note: Due to limitations placed by Freshdesk, you must have a Blossom, Garden, Estate, or Forest Freshdesk account to perform this integration.

 There are two key parts to the setup: 1) provisioning a seat for Thankful in your helpdesk, and 2) integrating your helpdesk into the Thankful dashboard.

 You’ll need to provision a seat for Thankful.
 Thankful will use this seat to reply to your customers, just like an agent.

 If you need to change Thankful’s role to supervisor after provisioning, perform the following steps in your Freshdesk dashboard:

 Click the “Edit” button for the email@example.com agent

 In the Roles and Scope section, find Agent Role and click on “Associate Roles”

-When the pop-up box “Roles” opens, select “Admin” and click assign
+When the pop-up box “Roles” opens, select “Administrator” and click assign

 Click on Save on the Edit Agent page